Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 {{ codeblock(fn="functions_define", lc="py") }}

 The first line of a function is its signature.
-Here, we give the function a name, and inside the parentheses, indicate what data can be passed in to the function.
+Here we give the function a name.
+Inside the parentheses, we indicate what data can be passed in to the function.

-The data we are passing in are referred to as arguments or parameters to a function.
+The values we are passing in are referred to as arguments or parameters to a function.
-Much like variables, we can name our arguments and parameters almost anything we please.
+Much like variables, we can name our arguments and parameters almost anything.

-When specifying the arguments for a function, you must provide the same number of arguments in the same position as they are written.
+When calling a function and specifying the arguments, you must provide the same number of arguments in the same position as they are written.
 There are a few exceptions to this.
 One is when an argument is given a default value, which we will see an example of soon.
 The other is when you refer to the arguments by their name with the pattern `name=value`.